Siddharth-sing/atlan_project/README.md

 > * I have measured the overall performance of the web app using `Lighthouse` tool powered by google.
 It exposes the web app through various different test cases and good practices and finally generates a score.
 > * For measuring the loading time of the web app I have used the performance tool provided in the `inspect` window.
-> * The loading time of the website lie somewhere between `9ms - 15ms`.
+> * The loading time of the website lies somewhere between `9ms - 15ms`.